Stomach Noise Fetish

 - Heartbeat Fetish19/100Cardiophilia · Body Functions & FluidsAn erotic or sensual interest in the heart and heartbeat: its sound through a stethoscope or an ear on the chest, the pulse felt at the wrist or neck, and how it quickens with emotion and exertion.
 A rare interest with a small, durable online community.19

-The clinical descriptor derives from "borborygmi" (singular "borborygmus"), from the Ancient Greek "borborygmos," an onomatopoeic word imitating the rumbling of the gut.
-It has long been a neutral medical term for normal bowel sounds; its erotic application is a modern, informal extension with no documented coinage.
+From the clinical term "borborygmi" (singular "borborygmus"), which entered English around 1710-20 via New Latin from the Ancient Greek "borborygmos," an onomatopoeic word imitating the rumbling of the gut.
+The medical sense is neutral and centuries old; the erotic use is a modern, informal extension with no documented coiner.

 digestive sounds · body function · audio